DerekSelander/dsdump/docs/index.md

 lolgrep:~$ xxd -g 4 -e $(which grep) | head -2
 ```

 The `xxd` command will dump the raw data of an executable to `stdout`.
-The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the `mach_header_64` struct is a 4 byte value.
+The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the `mach_header_64` struct is a 4 byte value (i.e. there's no pointers which are 8 bytes on a 64-bit system).
 The `-e` option says to format the output in little-endian byte order.
 If any of this is confusing, The [Advanced Apple Deubgging book](https://store.raywenderlich.com/products/advanced-apple-debugging-and-reverse-engineering) (mentioned above) goes into much more detail about this.

-On my machine, this produces the following output
+On my machine, this produces the following output:

 ```none
 00000000: feedfacf 01000007 80000003 00000002  ................